-Note: If Welder is used too long, the Overload Indicator lights up and the unit automatically shuts down.
+Note: If Welder is used too long, a warning screen appears in the LCD Display window and the unit automatically shuts down.
 The Welder automatically returns to service after cooling off.
-Should this occur, rest the MIG Gun on an electrically nonconductive, heat-proof surface, such as a concrete slab, away from the ground clamp.
+Should this occur, rest the MIG Gun on an electrically non-conductive, heat-proof surface, such as a concrete slab, away from the ground clamp.